BSDHESI04/ecs170-project/README.md

 trolly problem answers in a "prompt: " field eg:
 - body: JSON.stringify({ prompt: 'Say hello' }),

+### .env

+You must create a .env file within the backend folder and include an api key.
+It is NOT pushed by git.

 #### full example
 ```
 fetch('http://localhost:5050/api/generate', {